-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-If there is a need identified by a service coordinator or a request for additional services from the member, the managed care organization (MCO) assesses the member to determine their needs and to develop an appropriate service plan.
+If there is a need identified by a service coordinator or a request for additional services from the member, the managed care organization (MCO) assesses the member to determine his or her needs and to develop an appropriate service plan.
 Since MCOs are at risk for paying for a range of acute care and long-term services and supports (LTSS), there is an incentive to provide innovative, cost-effective care from the onset in order to prevent or delay the need for more costly institutionalization.

 STAR+PLUS members who do not have Medicare are required to choose an MCO and a primary care provider (PCP) in the MCO's network.
 These individuals can choose a specialist to be their PCP and they receive all services, both acute care and LTSS, from the MCO.